-3 Common Mistakes In Writing & How You Can Avoid Making Them
+3 Common Writing Mistakes And How to Avoid Them

 Finding one’s voice in freelance content writing often involves sacrificing perfect sentence structure.
 It’s sad but true.
 Yet, this does not mean that every sentence in an article or blog post needs to be be incorrect.

 Creative license and style dictate that we write in a sometimes less-than-perfect but completely understandable format to reach the targeted audience, an audience that may not have a perfect grasp on the English language (but frankly, who does?).

 It is the abuse of this privilege that cannot go unnoticed or unrealized.
 It is the reason editors often have their hands full.
 Let’s take a look at tthe top 3 mistakes committed in writing, and how you can avoid making them.

 Recommended Reading: Popular (But Bad) Writing Advice You Should Ignore

 Freedom in writing comes with a cost

 As professional content writers, it is our job to recognize our audience and adjust our writing accordingly to gain their confidence and trust… and not make a complete mess of our submissions.